 I finished off the dresser by spray painting the silver handles into a deep brown color and gave this old hand-me-down mirror a quick spray down as well.
 If you are trying to redo a bedroom on a budget, always consider making over what you already have before purchasing brand new.

 It is so important to keep the colors of a small bedroom very light and airy.
-Letting that natural light in is important as well.
+Letting that natural light is important as well.
 We made sure to use sheer curtains in our daughter’s room to keep it looking and feeling fresh.
 The room is small, and so is the window, but you can tell by the photos just how much light was allowed to stream in.

 If you are creating a kid’s bedroom on a budget, make sure you let them have their say.
 I know it can be hard as a minimalist mom, for me to allow my children to have their toys.
 Sometimes it causes me anxiety.
-But whose to say what is or isn’t important to them?
+But who’s to say what is or isn’t important to them?
 Not me.
 When completing the finishing touches in my daughter’s bedroom, I made sure to keep out some of her favorite things.
 Stuffed animals, knick-knacks, and her guitar.
 Now more than ever she plops herself into her chair and starts strumming away.
-I’m so glad to have created such a minimalist, peaceful, kid friendly place for her to feel at home in.
+I’m so glad to have created such a minimalist, peaceful, kid-friendly place for her to feel at home in.